 Mites are actually relatives of the spider; they have eight legs and are very small, so sometimes difficult to spot.

-There are three types of mite common to North America:
+There are three types of mites common to North America:

 - Northern Fowl Mite.